Touhou Project: Gameplay

-Each individual game of the main series from Perfect Cherry Blossom to Wily Beast and Weakest Creature has additional items that affect some aspect of gameplay, such as scoring or gaining extra lives/bombs.
+Each individual game of the main series from Perfect Cherry Blossom onwards has its own unique gimmick that affects some aspect of gameplay, such as scoring or gaining extra lives/bombs.
 For example, Perfect Cherry Blossom has "cherry points", which are used mostly in scoring, but can grant temporary invulnerability (known as the "supernatural border"); Imperishable Night has "time points", which are essential for advancing to later stages, and also determine if the player gets to challenge a boss's 'final spell' on normal or higher difficulties; Mountain of Faith has "faith" points, which boost the score the player receives upon gathering point items and bonuses for clearing spell cards without dying or using a spell card.

 Each main Touhou Project game has four difficulty levels ("easy", "normal", "hard", and "lunatic") with each one being harder than the previous.
 Regardless of the difficulty choice, there are six stages in each game that become progressively harder.
 The only exceptions to this are Story of Eastern Wonderland, which has only five stages, and Lotus Land Story and Embodiment of Scarlet Devil, both of which lock the player out of the sixth stage on easy difficulty.

-In addition to the four main difficulties, there is an extra stage, unlocked after completing the game without using any continues.
+In addition to the four main difficulties, there is an extra stage, unlocked after completing the game without using any continues (or by inputting a game-specific unlock code, from Embodiment of Scarlet Devil onwards).
 The extra stage is more difficult than "normal" and less difficult than "hard", and contains an especially long boss fight (usually with ten spell cards).
 Bosses in extra stages are usually immune to bombs.
 Some games in the series require a one-credit clear on Normal or above to unlock the extra stage, while on others, it can be done on any difficulty.